Olympic officials targeting return to Australia for 2032 Games

 The IOC has previously shown some flexibility to its rigid selection process and taken a long view on potential hosting rights.
 In 2017, Los Angeles was awarded the 2028 Games, the same day Paris was chosen as the 2024 host, after several countries bowed out of the process early.

-In singling out Brisbane, the IOC praised its early cost-effective plans, which include utilizing 80-90 percent of existing and temporary venues, plus its experience hosting international events, favorable summer climate, and strong government support.
+In singling out Brisbane, the IOC praised its early cost-effective plans, which include utilizing 80 percent to 90 percent of existing and temporary venues, plus its experience hosting international events, favorable summer climate, and strong government support.
 The early plans call for most events to take place in Brisbane with others being staged along the Gold Coast and Sunshine Coast, plus some soccer matches in Sydney, Melbourne and other venues.

 “The reason for us to recommend the Brisbane project is that they’re a very advanced project; there’s number of criteria that sits very well with us,” Kloster Aasen said.
 “They have an excellent master plan. … There are many, many things that made us want to put this forward.”